bu3lii/Bu3liPhys/README.md

   - Label using arbitrary units for force
   - Coordinate Axis

+## Early-0.2.0 Changelog
+Border collisions are handled correctly with no issue Object to Object collision now works accurately as compared to Early-0.1.0, previous version had the objects simply slide against each other than continue along their way, colliding objects now actively bounce off each other

 ## Not Yet Implemented
 - Big Chunk of Mechanics
 - All of Electromagnetism